ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

 # How to Run

 1. Install the **original Jagged Alliance 2 game** on your computer.
 Make sure you do a full install.
-Data files from the original game will be used by JA2 Stracciatella.
+If you have a game with the 1.13 mod installed, it will not work.

 2. [Download JA2-Stracciatella](/download) or [compile](https://github.com/ja2-stracciatella/ja2-stracciatella/blob/master/COMPILATION.md) it from the source codes.
 Install it wherever you want.